hpamanji/terraform-zero-to-hero-course/Day_04/01-modules.md

 ## What are Modules?

 In simple terms, module is a directory or package with its own set of Terraform configuration files.
-They allow you to encapsulate and reuse infrastructure code.
+Modules allow us to encapsulate and reuse infrastructure code.

 ## Creating a Module
 1. Create a directory for your module (e.g., `modules/vpc`).